 - Expanded polystyrene (EPS) and epoxy resin;

 It's up to you to decide what's best for you.
-The classic polyurethane foam offers a natural feel, but it will also require more regular ding repairs.
+The classic polyurethane foam offers a natural feel but will require more regular ding repairs.

 On the opposite side of the spectrum, the EPX/epoxy core is lighter, extremely responsive, more durable, and will always look good after removing old wax.